Multi-purpose Thinlight Pad

 I’ve used the Thinlight Pad for pain prevention.

-- Moleskin Replacement – I’ve cut a hole in it to protect blisters and abscesses.
+- Moleskin Replacement – I’ve cut a hole to protect blisters and abscesses.

 - Insole – Cut to use as a temporary insole until I could replace my ragged one.

-I have been told the Thinlight 1/8 provides no insulative qualities, but I have to disagree.
+I have been told that Thinlight 1/8 provides no insulative qualities, but I have to disagree.
 Even if psychological, I do feel warmer when I use it under my inflatable sleeping pad.

-- Sleeping Pad – Under my sleeping pad on frozen ground, I am definitely warmer after I put the Thinlight under my Neoair inflatable pad.
+- Sleeping Pad – Under my sleeping pad on frozen ground, I am warmer after I put the Thinlight under my Neoair inflatable pad.

-- Cozy – I have now had the opportunity to use both it and my Store-Bought Cozy, and my Thinlight pad insulated my pot just as well as the cozy.
+- Cozy – I have now had the opportunity to use it, and my Store-Bought Cozy and my Thinlight pad insulated my pot just as well as the cozy.

 Gossamer Gear Thinlight Pad – Final Thoughts…

 The Thinlight Pad is becoming more common, and I’m seeing it more and more on the trails I hike, which is no surprise.
-It has definitely become one of my favorite pieces of gear over time.
+It has become one of my favorite pieces of gear over time.